xmidt-org/wrpkafka/docs/proposal.md

 - Each route must match one of two valid combinations:
   1. `Pattern` set, `Topic` set, everything else empty/default (single topic route)
   2. `Pattern` set, `Topics` set, `ShardBy` set, `Topic` empty (multi-topic route)
-- Invalid glob patterns are detected at startup using `filepath.Match` validation
+- Invalid patterns are detected at startup (must follow simplified pattern syntax)
-- `ShardBy` must be one of: "roundrobin", "deviceid", or "metadata:<fieldname>" (when Topics is used)
+- `ShardBy` must be one of: `"roundrobin"`, `"deviceid"`, or `"metadata:<fieldname>"` (when Topics is used)
 - `Headers` map is optional (empty map is valid)
 - Header values starting with `wrp.` reference WRP message fields (see [wrp-go documentation](https://github.com/xmidt-org/wrp-go))
 - `CompressionCodec` must be one of the defined enum values
 - `Acks` must be one of the defined enum values

-### 3.11 franz-go Promise Callback Pattern
+### 1.11 franz-go Promise Callback Pattern

-The Produce() and TryProduce() methods use franz-go's promise callback pattern for asynchronous result notification.
+The Produce() method uses [franz-go](https://github.com/twmb/franz-go)'s promise callback pattern for asynchronous result notification (for QoS 0-74 messages).

 **Promise Callback Signature**: `func(*kgo.Record, error)`

 **When Called**:
 - After the Kafka broker responds (success or failure)
-- Asynchronously in franz-go's internal goroutines
+- Asynchronously in franz-go's internal goroutines (for QoS 0-74)
-- NOT during the Produce/TryProduce call itself
+- NOT during the Produce() call itself
+- For QoS 75-99, result is returned synchronously (no callback)

 **Callback Parameters**:
 - **`*kgo.Record`**: The same Record object you passed, updated with broker metadata: